ibexa/documentation-user/docs/organizing_the_site.md

 You can view and modify all permissions by activating **Roles** in the Admin panel.

 Select the plus button and provide a name to get an empty, unassigned role.
-You can now select it to get access to the list of Policies the Role has - at the moment, none.
+You can now see the list of Policies the Role has - at the moment, none.
 Activate the plus button again, select a Policy from the list and save it.
-You can then edit the Policy to select a Limitation.
+You then have an option to add Limitations to the Policy.
 The available Limitations depend on the chosen Policy.

 ![Details of a Role](img/role_details.png "Details of a Role")